Financing

 Contact Glen Murrell, Executive Director, with any questions.
 Email glen.murrell@wyo.gov or call (307) 823-2845.

-2023 State Energy Program Grants
+State Energy Program Grants

-Applications for Local Government and K-12 Schools programs will be open from June 30, 2023.
+Applications for Local Government and K-12 Schools programs will be open from March 1, 2024 to May 31, 2024.

 Applications for the Small Business programs are accepted on an ongoing basis and closed when funds are expended.

-See the Program Overview for more information.
+Read the 2024 Program Overview for more information.

 WYLite Energy Audit